RE(a)D is the digital magazine of the journalism sequence of WKU's School of Journalism & Broadcasting.

 JOUR 426 Advanced Reporting (JOUR 325, JOUR 323)

 The minor in journalism writing requires a minimum of 21 hours.
-Students pursuing the minor can gain valuable knowledge and skills in professional media writing and journalistic storytelling.
+Students pursing the minor can gain valuable knowledge and skills in professional media writing and journalistic storytelling.
+Half the hours in the minor must be 300- or 400-level courses.

 (prerequisite courses in parenthesis)